DAGWorks-Inc/hamilton/examples/spark/README.md

 ## Pyspark UDFs
 If you're not using Pandas, then you can use Hamilton to manage and organize your pyspark UDFs.
 See the example in `pyspark_udfs`.

+Note: we're looking to expand coverage and support for more Spark use cases.
+Please come find us, or open an issue, if you have a use case that you'd like to see supported!